Clue355/Java_Cheat_Sheet/basics_v17.md

     System.out.printf("What operation do you want to perform");
     String oper = scanner.nextLine();

-    if (oper.equals("sum")) {
+    // runs the first condition that's true
+    // so depending on what the numbers are the first two conditions can be true if (oper.equals("sum")) {
       System.out.printf("%f + %f = %f", number1, number2, number1 + number2);
     } else if (oper.equals("sub")) {